 As if they themselves are qualified to be the Judge.

-At eighteen, when I realized that transition was my destiny, that being transgender is my dharma, I began to see that the stigma that we assign to people like me is at its best uninformed and at its worst violent & hateful.
+when I remembered that transition was my destiny, I began to see that the stigma that we assign to people like me is at its best

 To some we are only a punch line,